-Even with the significant impediments to our work stemming from these legal requirements and regulations, morale among rank-and-file Border Patrol Agents is surging thanks to the support and backing we've received from the Trump Administration encouraging agents to go out and do the job we were hired to do.
-In fact, from his very first week in office, President Trump has demonstrated his unwavering commitment to finally securing our land borders.
-On January 25 of last year, President Trump signed Executive Order 13767 to improve border security and immigration enforcement.
-Most relevant for the Subcommittee is Section 12 of the Order which directs the Secretaries of Homeland Security, the Interior and Agriculture to "take all appropriate action" to ensure that the men and women of the Border Patrol have access to all federal lands in order to secure our land borders.
+Former President Trump recognized the significant impediments to our work stemming from these legal requirements and regulations and, in his very first week in office, signed Executive Order 13767 to improve border security and immigration enforcement.
+Most relevant for the Subcommittee was Section 12 of the Order which directed the Secretaries of Homeland Security, the Interior and Agriculture to "take all appropriate action" to ensure that the men and womenof the Border Patrol have access to all federal lands in order to secure our land borders.

-This important executive action is a crucial step to solve a problem that has long plagued the Border Patrol and our ability to do our job.
-Even former President Obama's Homeland Security Secretary Janet Napolitano acknowledged the significance of the problem when she wrote in a 2009 letter that:
+Unfortunately, President Biden revoked EO 13767 when he signed EO 14010 on February 2 of this year.
+President Biden's executive action is a step backwards and only makes it more difficult for Border Patrol Agents to do our jobs.
+It is worth noting that even former President Obama's Homeland Security Secretary Janet Napolitano acknowledged the significance of the problem when she wrote in a 2009 letter that:

 "While the USBP recognizes the importance and value of wilderness area designations, they can have a significant impact on USBP operations in border regions.
-This includes that these types of restrictions can impact the efficacy of operations and be a hindrance to the maintenance of officer safety.
-The USBP, in accordance with [a] 2006 MOU [with DOI and USDA] makes every reasonable effort to use the least impacting means of transportation within wilderness; however along the southwest border it can be detrimental to the most effective accomplishment of the missions.
+This includes that these types of restrictions can impact the efficacy of operations and be a hinderessety.
+The USBP, in accordance with [a] 2006 MOU [with DOI and USDA] makes every reasonable effort to use the least impacting means of transportation within wilderness; however along the southwest border it can be detrimental to the most effective-accomplishmentof.the.missions.
 For example, it may be inadvisable for officer safety to wait for the arrival of horses for pursuit purposes, or to attempt to apprehend smuggling vehicles within wilderness with a less capable form of transportation."

 While the "detrimental" impact to the border security mission is certainly concerning when reading former Secretary Napolitano's letter, what I'd like the Subcommittee to focus on for a moment are the real-life implications for agent safety - something that should be of paramount concern to everyone.
 To ever suggest that an agent - who is likely working alone, probably on terrain making he or she vulnerable to attack, and almost certainly in a remote location - should wait for the arrival of agents mounted on horses in order to safely make an apprehension of an illegal entrant is completely and utterly absurd.
 I hope that the Subcommittee would never tolerate policies of this nature and allow senior agency bureaucrats in Washington to prioritize possible impacts on the environment over the safety of the men and women of the Border Patrol.
-This is of particular concern at a time when we've seen a dramatic increase in assaults on agents.
-Just last year, assaults on Agents were up by 76 percent and totaled 774 for 2017.